david-cortes/contextualbandits/README.md

 ## Installation

+**Note:** requires C/C++ compilers configured for Python.
+See [this guide](https://github.com/david-cortes/installing-optimized-libraries) for instructions.

-Package is available on PyPI, can be installed with
+Package is available on PyPI, can be installed with:

 ```pip install contextualbandits```